Semen Semenchenko: Opposition to the Minsk agreements

-In June 2014 Semenchenko together with soldiers of the Donbas battalion went to the Presidential Administration to protest against an introduction of a cease-fire regime with separatists and martial law.
+In June 2014 Semenchenko together with soldiers of the Donbas Battalion went to the Presidential Administration to protest against the introduction of a cease-fire.

 In 2015 Semenchenko together with the Donbas battalion requested near Shyrokyno to cancel demilitarization.

 Semenchenko claimed the necessity and availability of alternatives to the Minsk agreements, and later co-authored a law to supplant them.

 Awards and honours

 The Prime Minister of Ukraine awards Semenchenko with the Bohdan Khmelnytsky Order.

 On August 21, 2014, by the decree of the President of Ukraine Petro Poroshenko, Semenchenko was awarded the Bohdan Khmelnytsky Order, Third class for "personal courage and heroism shown during protection of the state sovereignty and territorial integrity of Ukraine, dedication to loyalty oath, highly professional execution of his duty".
 He was awarded for the service in the battle shown while liberating the cities of Artemivsk, Popasna and Lysychansk.
 On September 1, 2014, the Order was handed together with a service gun — the Makarov pistol from the Head of SBU.

 Semenchenko was also awarded with a department encouraging honour of the MoI ‘Firearm’ – nameplate weapon having the right to live carrying - Fort-17 pistol of domestic production.
 During the official ceremony in the Regional Hospital of Mechnikov in Dnipropetrovsk visited by the acting Prime-Minister of Ukraine Arseniy Yatsenyuk, Semenchenko took off the balaklava in public for the first time.

 On July 22, 2015, during the first anniversary of the Popasna city liberation from the separatist militias, the administration of Luhansk Oblast handed a medal 'for the merits to Popasna district' to Semen Semenchenko.